stuartdd2/JsonParser4go/README.md

 # jsonParser4Go

+**Some major refactoring is being done to simplify finding nodes and navigating the model.**

+**These are breaking changes so avoid using the new version.**

+---

 Json parser written in GO (Why not!)

-This one does not return interfaces.
 It returns a tree structure of different node types using maps and lists.

 Each node has a specific type.
 It can be (cast) to a specific type and read/updated.